-CRITERIA INDICATOR CRITICAL NON-CRITICAL 6.4 Children are not employed or exploited.
-6.4.2.
-Documented evidence on the fulfillment of worker's minimum age requirements in accordance with applicable regulation and verification procedures for age requirements, are available.
-6.4.1.
-A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
-6.4.3.
-Young person maybe employed only for non-hazardous work with protective restrictions in place for that work.
-6.4.4.
-The unit of certification demonstrates communication about its 'no child labour' policy and the negative effects of child labour, and promotes child protection to supervisors and other key staff, smallholders, FFB suppliers and communities where workers live.
+Crite Criteria Indicator 6.4 Children are not employed or exploited.
+6.4.1 A formal policy for the protection of children, including prohibition of child labour and remediation is in place, and included into service contracts and supplier agreements.
+1 6.4.2 (C) Documented evidence on the fulfillment of worker's minimum age requirements in accordance with applicable regulation and verification procedures for age requirements, are available.
+6.4.3 (C) Young person maybe employed only for non-hazardous work with protective restrictions in place for that work.
+6.4.4 The unit of certification demonstrates communication about its 'no child labour' policy and the negative effects of child labour, and promotes child protection to supervisors and other key staff, smallholders, FFB suppliers and communities where workers live.